WinterSnowfall/gog_gles/README.md

 Assuming you've followed the steps described above, you are now ready to do delta runs and detect any new developer/publisher entries along with changes to game ids and associated installer/file entries.

-All you need to do is run the corresponding batch file, depending on your OS:
+All you need to do is run the provided update bash script:
 ```
-gog_updates.bat - for Windows
-./gog_updates.sh - for Linux
+./gog_updates.sh
 ```

-**Note:** On Windows, make sure you add the path to the python executable to your PATH system variable before running the batch file, otherwise the OS will not know where to pick up the python executable from.

 Wait for the script to finish collecting all the required data.